-David joined the firm as an associate in September 2016.
+David joined Young Moore in September 2016.
 Before joining the firm, David served as a law clerk to Judge James A. Beaty, Jr. of the United States District Court for the Middle District of North Carolina.

 David also previously served as an attorney at the Brennan Center for Justice at NYU School of Law.
 At the Brennan Center, he worked on election law cases across the country, including cases before the U.S. Supreme Court.
 David submitted public comments to state and federal government officials on election law matters and published reports on current issues in campaign finance.
 One of those reports was the subject of laudatory editorials in The New York Times and The Washington Post.
 David also testified before the New York Attorney General, West Virginia Legislature, and Seattle City Council on proposed election law changes.

-In 2010, David graduated cum laude from NYU School of Law where he was an Article Editor for the New York University Annual Survey of American Law.
-He earned his B.S. in Economics and Sociology, magna cum laude, from Duke University in 2007.
+David graduated cum laude from NYU School of Law where he was an Article Editor for the New York University Annual Survey of American Law.
+He earned his B.S. in Economics and Sociology, magna cum laude, from Duke University.

 Education & Bar Admissions

 - J.D., cum laude, New York University School of Law, 2010

 - B.S., magna cum laude, Duke University, 2007